Commitment to Protecting the Rights of All Students

 Key Points to Know

-- District 97 does not ask for or collect immigration status when students enroll, and immigration status has no impact on the education a student receives.
+- District 97 does not ask for or collect information about a student’s or family’s immigration status during enrollment, and immigration status does not affect a child’s access to education.

-- We do not share student or family immigration status or student records with immigration officials unless required by a valid court order.
+- Student records and personal information are protected by law.
+The district does not share information with immigration officials unless required by a valid court order.

 - Immigration enforcement personnel must present a criminal warrant signed by a judge to enter schools or other district facilities.

-- Staff have been prepared to respond in ways that protect students’ rights and keep the learning environment as undisturbed as possible.
+- Staff are prepared to respond in ways that protect students’ rights while keeping the learning environment safe, calm, and as uninterrupted as possible.

 - District 97 Board of Education Policies